-The challenge of controlling vine suckers in current labour markets is being addressed with a herbicide option in many vineyards across the Barossa region of South Australia.
+The challenge of controlling vine suckers in the current labour markets is being addressed with a herbicide option on many vineyards across the Barossa region of South Australia.

-Agronomist Shaun Falkenberg of Farmer Johns in Nuriootpa said unwanted shoots were common in vineyards throughout the area and could cause many challenges for grape growers.
+Agronomist Shaun Falkenberg, Farmer Johns in Nuriootpa, SA, says unwanted shoots are common in vineyards throughout the area and could cause many challenges for grape growers.

-“As the vines are growing, they throw suckers from old buds underneath the bark.
+“As the vines are growing, they throw suckers from old buds underneath the bark,” he says.

-He said the other problem with suckers at the bottom of the vine was their ability to carry disease.
+He says another problem with suckers at the bottom of the vine is their ability to carry disease.

 “Most of the fungicides we use target the cordon area to control disease.
 Suckers down the bottom are quite often missed and can harbour powdery mildew, downy mildew and other diseases.